-- 5.5.1 Each student shall undertake a Project and submit a dissertation as per guidelines in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognized institutions/ industry shall obtain prior permission from the Department.
-The Research Supervisor will be from the host institute.
+- 5.5.1 Each student shall undertake a Project in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
+The